 In addition to theatre, the Grand also hosts the popular Jeans ‘n Classics concerts, combining world-class musicians and symphonies’ creative interpretations of well-known contemporary musicians.

 With this sort of creative talent it’s not surprising that London is quickly gaining a reputation for its music scene.
 The Aeolian Hall is definitely worth a visit, having twice been awarded “Best Live Venue” at the Jack Richardson Music Awards, and chosen as one of the Top 10 Halls in Canada by the CBC.
 They have an incredibly diverse line up, from Celtic and flamenco, to Broadway and soul.

 Richmond Row: Shop and Eat

-When you’re done licking your fingers, you might want to head over to Richmond Row, another local favourite and bustling retail locale where independent retailers offer unique items.
-If you haven’t had enough to eat yet, this is another place to find great meals.
-From fine dining at Garlic’s of London (close to the Grand Theatre so you can make your 8:00 show), to the more relaxed Prince Albert’s Diner which boasts “the best milkshakes in London”, and I have to agree they are hard to top.
+Head over to Richmond Row, a local favourite and bustling retail locale where independent retailers offer unique items.
+If you’re hungry, this is a place to find great meals.
+Make sure to try the fine dining at Garlic’s of London (close to the Grand Theatre so you can make your 8:00 show).

 Covent Garden Market